ajmaq0/Clearinghouse/README.md

 # ClearFlow Hamburg

-Multilateral invoice clearing and netting for Hamburg SMEs, built as a GLS Bank cooperative banking service.
+Multilateral invoice clearing and netting for SMEs, built as a cooperative banking service.

 **The problem:** 70% of SMEs could pay on time if they were paid on time.
 Late payments cascade through supply chains, creating artificial cash-flow crises.
 ClearFlow breaks the cycle by netting mutual obligations before anyone moves real money.